networkservicemesh/networkservicemesh/docs/nsm_api.md

 <dl>
     <dt>Network Service Dataplane (NSD)</dt>
     <dd>
-        Within the Network Service Manager domain, the Network Service Dataplan is the dataplane managed by the Network Service Manager to
+        Within the Network Service Manager domain, the Network Service Dataplane is the dataplane managed by the Network Service Manager to
         <ul>
             <li>Connect Network Service Clients in its domain to Network Service Endpoints.
 The Network Service Endpoints need not be in the Network Service Managers domain.</li>
             <li>Connect Network Service Endpoints in its domain to Network Service Clients.
 The Network Service Clients need not be in the Network Service Managers domain, nor within any Service Registry Domain that the Network Service Manager participates in.</li>